-Arrowhead, Herman Melville’s historic house in Pittsfield, will lead a marathon reading of Moby-Dick through this Sunday, and the annual hike up Monument Mountain in Great Barrington — to commemorate Herman Melville’s meeting with Nathaniel Hawthorne — will set out on Sunday morning at 9 a.m.
+Arrowhead, Herman Melville’s historic house in Pittsfield, leads a marathon reading of Moby-Dick in early August and an annual hike up Monument Mountain in Great Barrington to commemorate Herman Melville’s meeting with Nathaniel Hawthorne.
 I have walked the loop on the mountain on a late summer afternoon and thought of the day they met.

 The rock is harbor-seal grey and slick.
 Granite has a rough knap to it, something to grip.
 This stone is smooth under the knee I have wedged to scramble onto it.
 The trail seems to have disappeared into the tumble of stones.

 I walked up here on pounded earth and bare rock along the ridge, and the slope seemed to drop away a few feet ahead into the tops of the white pine.
 Now I am easing my way onto the boulders at the top of Monument Mountain.

 It’s not a difficult hike by Berkshire measures.
 The trail head just off Route 7 starts high up, and long stretches of the walk run flat and broad, smelling of earth and hemlock needles.
 The Indian Monument trail feels like an old road sunk between high banks.

 Only the ridge is a scramble, and at the top a cheerful group of people are already resting in the late summer sun.
 They seem to have met casually up here and renewed an old acquaintance.
 A young woman points out Mount Greylock on the horizon and swings the talk to Herman Melville, who saw that shape and thought of sperm whales.